Global Currents article

 Ananya Vajpeyi is a Fellow at the Centre for the Study of Developing Societies, New Delhi, working at the intersection of intellectual history, political theory and critical philology.
 She is the author of the award winning book, Righteous Republic: The Political Foundations of Modern India (Harvard University Press, 2012) and a co-editor of two volumes, Ashis Nandy: A Life in Dissent (Oxford University Press, 2018) and Minorities and Populism: Critical Perspectives from South Asia and Europe (Springer, 2020).
 She writes widely on politics, arts and ideas for newspapers and magazines in India and internationally.
 She has published in Foreign Affairs, New York Times, The New Republic, Los Angeles Review of Books, Public Books, New Statesman and World Policy Journal, among other venues.
 She has recently been a Visiting Professor at Ashoka University and a Charles Wallace Fellow at CRASSH, Cambridge, and is currently a Research Consultant on the Nilgiri Archeological Project at the University of Ghent, Belgium.
 She was invited to teach at CM's Madrasa Discourses intensive in Nepal in July 2022.
 At present she is finishing a book about the modern life of Sanskrit, and has a long-term project on the life and ideas of Dr. B.R.
 Ambedkar.

-One thought on “Secular India or Hindu Nation: A Short History
+2 thoughts on “Secular India or Hindu Nation: A Short History

 Leave a Reply